peter-lyons-kehl/ndd/README.md

 # Quality assurance

-Checks and tests are run by [GitHub Actions], which uses `rust:1.87-alpine` container.
-All scripts run on Alpine Linux (without `libc`) and are POSIX-compliant:
+Checks and tests are run by [GitHub Actions].
+See [results](https://github.com/peter-lyons-kehl/ndd/actions).
+All scripts run on Alpine Linux (without `libc`, in a `rust:1.87-alpine` container) and are POSIX-compliant:

+- `rustup component add clippy rustfmt`
 - `cargo clippy`
 - `cargo fmt --check`
 - `cargo doc --no-deps --quiet`